guillaumeblaquiere/eventsync/README.md

 * `queryParams` represent the query parameters of the event HTTP request.
 It is a map with, as key, the entry, and as value an array of strings.
 * `content` is the body content of the event HTTP request
+* `method` is the HTTP method of the event HTTP request

 ### Sample